Where transparency prevails in government

 In 2021, the legislature authorized SAO to conduct compliance audits of police Use of Deadly Force Investigations (UDFI) as outlined in Chapter 319, Laws of 2021.

-Through the end of 2023, we have published 20 such audits and a capstone report summarizing our findings (see below).
+Through the end of 2024, we have completed more than 50 audits since we started this work in mid-2022 and published a capstone report summarizing our findings (see below).
 SAO worked to pass a 2023 bill to give auditors more complete access to criminal data solely for the purpose of these investigations (Chapter 26, Laws of 2023).

 Legislators wanting additional briefings or updates may contact our office for assistance.